cjpatoilo/webstarter/readme.md

 ## Usage

-Create a new app using the command `website init`, then install dependencies and run with `npm start`.
+Create a new website using the command `website init`, then install dependencies and run with `npm start`.

 ```sh
 $ website init new_website